KraKEn-bit/Multi-Modal-Clickbait-Analysis/App_Version_2/README.md

 ## Related research

-- [VTCF Finding-1](../VTCF-Finding-1/) — visual-text baseline, ablations, TDS analysis
+- [VTCF Finding-1](../VTCF-Finding-1/) — the visual-text model powering this demo: baseline comparisons, ablations, full TDS analysis
-- [VTCF Finding-2](../VTCF-finding-2/) — Bangla ASR + OCR + LLM summary fusion
+- [VTCF Finding-2](../VTCF-finding-2/) — a separate audio/OCR/LLM-summary model, not used live in this app

-Human labels from **BaitBuster-Bangla**.
-Demo not affiliated with YouTube.
+Human labels sourced from **BaitBuster-Bangla**.
+This demo is not affiliated with YouTube and is a research/educational project, not a production content-moderation tool.

 ---